-- 1. To provide all students with a supportive school environment where new skills can be practiced safely. - 2.
-To support continued development of the individualized, positive traits inherent in each student. - 3.
-To promote incorporating self care and wellness into their daily schedules. - 4.
-To encourage and support the development of tools and resources that students can access on campus and in the larger community.

-5. To encourage and support the development of self advocacy and communication skills within individual students and the community as a whole.
+- 1. To provide all students with a supportive school environment where new skills, including regulation and social skills, can be practiced safely. - 2.
+To support continued development and exploration of the individualized, positive traits inherent in each student. - 3.
+To promote incorporating self care, life skills and wellness into their daily schedules. - 4.
+To encourage and support the development of tools and resources that students can access on campus and in the larger community. - 5.
+To encourage and support the development of self advocacy and communication skills within individual students and the community as a whole. - 6.
+To gain a deeper understanding of their mental health diagnoses and educational strengths and needs.

 Caregivers/guardians should always feel free to leave a voicemail for the student's clinician.

 Clinicians check their voicemail and email daily.
-Clinical team members are generally able to return all correspondence within 24 hours of receipt.
+Clinical team members are generally able to return all correspondence within one school day of receipt.
 Please note that at times clinicians are off-site at training or other meetings.